Are You Parent to a Child With Allergies?

 Their new range of cord-free vacuum cleaners make cleaning easy - they clean the floor (in an Allergy UK approved way) and can quickly transform between handheld and stick modes to clean down low, up high and everywhere in-between with twice the suction of any other stick vacuum.
 You can use it to remove dirt, dust and other allergens from carpets, hard floors, upholstery, surfaces, mattresses, car seats, high shelves and ledges.

 We recently visited the Dyson concept store on London’s Oxford Street where we had a great time throwing rice, cheerios and lentils on the floor and using various Dyson vacuum cleaners to clean them up.
 We are easily entertained.

-Star of our show was the Dyson V8 Absolute.
+Star of our show was the Dyson Cyclone V10 Absolute.
 Its direct-drive cleaner head removes ground-in dirt and pet hair from carpets, while a soft roller cleaner head removes large debris and fine dust from hard floors simultaneously.
 Three power modes mean you can choose the right amount of suction from the job at hand so it can suit pretty much any task on pretty much any floor type.

 You can use it to remove dirt from all over the home.
-The mini motorised tool removes pet hair and ground-in dirt from stairs, in the car and on furniture.
-It also gets into places other cleaners can’t reach – when was the last time you cleaned underneath your dressers and wardrobes?
+The mini motorised tool removes hair (pet and human) and ground-in dirt from tight spaces, the stairs, in the car and furniture.
+IDyson cord free vacuum cleaners get into places other vacuum cleaners can’t reach – when was the last time you cleaned underneath your dressers and wardrobes?

-The Dyson V8 Absolute vacuum includes a variety of tools (including the the direct-drive cleaner head and the soft roller cleaner head, the mini motorised tool, the combination tool and the crevice tool.
-It has an of RRP £520.00 and is available for purchase directly from Dyson or from Argos, Curry’s and John Lewis.
-The machine includes a 2-year hassle-free warranty on parts and labour.
+The Dyson Cyclone V10 Absolute vacuum includes a variety of tools (including the the direct-drive cleaner head, the soft roller cleaner head and the quick release mini motor head tool).
+It has an of RRP 449.99 and includes a 2-year hassle-free warranty on parts and labour.